Steps to identify vaccination eligibility

 - Planning for future phases.
 When someone is not yet eligible, their information remains on file.
 This supports the clinic in alerting interested patients when new phases start.

 This multistep process helps you collect relevant information from patients.
 Additionally, digital forms and tables are helpful for appointment booking and schedule coordination.

 When you’re collecting protected healthcare information (PHI), it’s critical that you have private, secure systems at all times.
-HIPAA requirements are easier to follow if you’re using compliant tools.
-JotForm is HIPAA compliant, making it an excellent option for covered entities.
+HIPAA requirements are easier to follow if you’re using HIPAA-friendly tools.
+Jotform is HIPAA-friendly, making it an excellent option for covered entities.

 - COVID-19 vaccine consent form

 - Pre-vaccine checklist for COVID-19 vaccines

 - COVID-19 vaccine appointment form

 - COVID-19 vaccine preregistration form

 Jotform offers more than 300 coronavirus response forms to help healthcare organizations and government agencies collect the information they need.
 These templates are easy to use and provide customization features to accommodate your unique data-collection requirements.
 Also, you can sort and analyze form submissions through Jotform Tables to see an overview of the data.